camerongoble/The-Keptin-Must-Die-/TKMD Rules.md

 |   Keptin: | 10    | 10       | 11     | 7      | (none)            |
 | Mutineer: | 1     | J        | 6      | 10     | (replaced the 4♦) |

-Convert any face cards to their value as indicated in the Benefactor chart above.
-Basically, J and Q are worth 10, K is worth 11, Aces are worth 1.
+Convert any face cards to their value as indicated earlier: J and Q are worth 10, K is worth 11, Aces are worth 1.

 From our examples above, we get: